tallstackui/tallstackui/README.md

 ## Introduction

-[TallStackUi](https://tallstackui.com/) is the best ready-to-use component library for the TALL Stack.
+[TallStackUi](https://tallstackui.com/) is your new friendly TALL Stack component library.

 ## Documentation